systematic-magic/AgingPubMed/research_papers_html.rst

 Abbreviations are optional.

 7.1.
-Abbreviations should not appear in the Abstract section and should only appear in the final sections as is noted in Section Headers.
+Abbreviations should not appear in the Abstract section and should only appear in the final sections as is noted in :ref:`Section Headers<section_headers_research_papers>`.

 |
 .. _dates_research_papers: